mepps-md/tor/docs/source/procurementplans.rst

     filled out if there is at least one item

 :items.unit.code:
-    filled out according to  Codebooks and classifiers if there is at least one item
+    filled out according to  :ref:`rst_codebooks` if there is at least one item

 :items.unit.name:
-    filled out according to Codebooks and classifiers if there is at least one item
+    filled out according to :ref:`rst_codebooks` if there is at least one item

 :items.deliveryDate.endDate:
     filled out if there is at least one item

 :items.classification.scheme:
-    filled out according to Codebooks and classifiers if there is at least one item
+    filled out according to :ref:`rst_codebooks` if there is at least one item

 :items.classification.id:
-    filled out according to Codebooks and classifiers if there is at least one item
+    filled out according to :ref:`rst_codebooks` if there is at least one item

 :items.classification.description:
-    filled out according to Codebooks and classifiers if there is at least one item
+    filled out according to :ref:`rst_codebooks` if there is at least one item

 Introducing changes into the plan
 ---------------------------------